Zuma (comics): Television

 Zuma appeared in the 2013 television series Galema: Anak ni Zuma.
-Derick Hubalde, son of Filipino basketball player Freddie Hubalde, played Zuma while Andi Eigenmann portrayed Galema.
+Derick Hubalde, son of Filipino basketball player Freddie Hubalde and brother of Paolo Hubalde, played Zuma while Andi Eigenmann portrayed Galema.
 The television series is broadcast in ABS-CBN and the story focuses more on the hardship of Galema as she lives her cursed life that was passed down from her father, Zuma.